 · Organization and Duties of various Units within the Police Department

-· Police Procedures including; Radio Procedure, Defensive Driving, Issuing Parking Citations and Livescan Fingerprinting
+· Police Procedures including; Radio Procedure, Defensive Driving, Issuing Parking Citations

 · Community service to enhance life experience, character development and teamwork